jschicht/UsnJrnl2Csv/readme.txt

 /TimeZone:
 A string value for the timezone.
 See notes further down for valid values.
 /OutputFormat:
 The output format of csv.
-Valid values can be l2t, BodyFile, all.
+Valid values can be l2t, bodyfile, all.
+Default is all.
 /Separator:
 The separator to use in the csv.
 Default is |
 /QuotationMark: